-Second, I want my client to pay for missed classes (I have a paragraph where I state the 24 h consolation).
+Second, I want my client to pay for missed classes (I have a paragraph where I state the 24-hour consolation).

 I want to be sure that everything is confidential.

-After that, think of what you can give/promise to your learners.
+After that, think of what you can give or promise to your learners.